- Grants are for schools, training centers, and organizations promoting woodturning that will benefit the GAW and its members.

 - Requests for scholarships must be made in writing to the Scholarship and Grant Committee on the Scholarship Application form.
 (Please note: If problems are experienced sending the form via email, please contact the Scholarship Committee chairman at email@example.com for instructions on mailing the application.)
 Scholarships are limited to a maximum of $750 or such other amount as may be established by the Board of Directors from time to time..
 The decision to grant a scholarship is at the discretion of the Scholarship and Grant Committee.

 - The Committee will respond, in writing, to any request within four weeks.
 Scholarships must be used within 12 months of the approval letter.
-Receipts for funds used may be required at the discretion of the Scholarship and Grant Committee or the Board of Directors.
+Receipts of course expenditures must be provided to the Treasurer.

 - If the approved scholarship activity is not completed, all funds must be returned to GAW or an alternate scholarship activity may be approved by the Scholarship and Grant Committee.